NotTimTam/cms/README.md

 -   Article listing toggle featured/status by tapping corresponding listing button.
 -   Fix dnd-kit resizing elements when hovering over larger elements.
 -   Site offline feature support.
+-   https/ssl support.
+Plus global config for forcing it.
+-   Add save options to article/tag/category and any other editors that don't have them.
+-   Save before exiting protection.
+Use SHA256 hashing of before/after.
 -   Fields
 -   A **GOOD** code editor.
 -   Per-component permissions so that specific users/groups can be prevented from editing a specific article without blocking all groups or all users in a group from editing it.